boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/period-over-period.md

 ## How to format Period Over Period?

-You can format the Period Over Period for better illustration of the view that you require, through the settings available in `Properties` tab.
+You can format the Period Over Period for better illustration of the view that you require, through the settings available in the `Properties` tab.

 ### General Settings